Artham

 Integration Steps

-- You share your sandbox base URL — e.g.
+1. You share your sandbox base URL — e.g. https://sandbox-api.yourbroker.com, plus the API URL where you want consent status updates (API 2).

-- You build the API(s) — At minimum, the Get Client Details endpoint (API 1).
+3. You build the API(s) — The Get Client Details endpoint (API 1) and the Consent Status API receiver (API 2).

-- End-to-end test — We call your API with test client codes and verify the responses.
+4. End-to-end test — We call your API with test client codes, trigger test consent requests on WhatsApp (one Approve, one Cancel), and verify both directions.

-- Go live — You share the production base URL.
+5. Go live — You share the production base URL and API URL.
 We generate a new set of production credentials.

 Test Checklist